 Don't let the baked loaves sit any longer than five minutes in the pan, otherwise, they sweat and produce condensation.
 And who wants soggy bread?
 Gently remove the bread from the loaf pans and place them on a wire cooling rack.

 Immediately while the bread is still warm, slather it with butter on the top and sides.
 This gives the bread a beautiful glossy appearance.
 The final step is to sprinkle the tops of the loaves with coarse sea salt.
 Well, actually the final step is slicing and devouring.

 Overwhelm your Senses

 From the beauty of the loaf itself to the whiff of yeast, onion, and dill, to the explosion on your taste buds, your senses will be overwhelmed with pure pleasure.
-The satisfaction this Old Fashioned Dill Bread gives is so delightful, that I promise you’ll return to slice another piece and slather it with butter time and time again.
-It’s really hard to restrain myself while this dilly bread is sitting there staring at me from the counter and calling my name.
+The satisfaction this Old Fashioned Dill Bread gives is so delightful, that I promise you'll return to slice another piece and slather it with butter time and again.
+It's really hard to restrain myself while this dilly bread is sitting there staring at me from the counter and calling my name.
 But of course, I do need to work on my discipline.
-I’ll do that tomorrow.
+Well, I think I'll work on that tomorrow.
 Yep, tomorrow is good.